teamviewer/TeamViewerPS/Docs/Help/Get-TeamViewerUserByRole.md

 ### System.Object

-An array of `TeamViewerPS.RoleAssignedUserGroup` objects.
+An array of `TeamViewerPS.RoleAssignedUser` objects.

 ## NOTES